Operation Toan Thang III: October

 On 11 October at 10:40 a unit of the 1st Brigade, 1st Cavalry Division engaged an enemy force 14 mi north-northeast of Tây Ninh, the enemy withdrew after 40 minutes leaving five dead; U.S. losses were two killed.
-At 14:15 a unit of the 3rd Brigade, 1st Cavalry Division found a 4 ton rice cache 16 mi west-northwest of Sông Bé.
+At 14:15 a unit of the 3rd Brigade, 1st Cavalry Division found a 4-ton rice cache 16 mi west-northwest of Sông Bé.
 At 14:40 an armored unit of the 1st Brigade, 25th Infantry Division providing road security 9 mi north-northeast of Tây Ninh was attacked by RPGs, the unit returned fire supported by artillery and helicopter gunships and the enemy withdrew 20 minutes later leaving two dead; U.S. losses were two killed.
 At 16:30 a unit of the 2nd Brigade, 25th Infantry Division engaged 20 PAVN/VC 6 mi southwest of Bến Cát, the PAVN/VC withdrew after 45 minutes leaving six dead and two individual weapons; U.S. losses were one killed.
 At 17:10 a unit of the 3rd Brigade, 1st cavalry Division engaged an enemy squad 13 mi west-southwest of Sông Bé, the enemy withdrew after 40 minutes with unknown losses; U.S. losses were one killed.
-At 20:45 a unit of the 3rd Brigade, 9th Infantry Division and U.S. Navy PBRs engaged an enemy force 8 mi north of Tân An killing nine in a 15 minute skirmish.
+At 20:45 a unit of the 3rd Brigade, 9th Infantry Division and U.S. Navy PBRs engaged an enemy force 8 mi north of Tân An killing nine in a 15-minute skirmish.

 On 12 October at 11:30 a unit of the 11th ACR operating 3 mi west of Lộc Ninh engaged an enemy platoon killing five.
-At 16:00 a helicopter gunship from the 1/9th Cavalry received fire from 20-25 PAVN/VC 13 mi southeast of Katum, the gunship returned fire and directed artillery and airstrikes onto the position, 14 dead were seen in the strike area.
+At 16:00 a helicopter gunship from the 1/9th Cavalry received fire from 20 to 25 PAVN/VC 13 mi southeast of Katum, the gunship returned fire and directed artillery and airstrikes onto the position, 14 dead were seen in the strike area.
 At 16:30 a USAF FAC observed an enemy unit 6 mi northeast of Go Dau Ha and directed airstrikes on the location resulting in one secondary explosion.
 Air cavalry troops from the 25th Infantry Division later searched the area finding 19 PAVN/VC dead among five destroyed bunkers.
 At 23:25 infantry from the 3rd Brigade, 25th Infantry Division and RF troops engage an enemy squad 6 miles south-southwest of Go Dau Ha, the enemy withdrew after a few minutes leaving five dead and two individual weapons.
 A patrol from the brigade engaged a further four PAVN/VC killing three and capturing one.
 The prisoner stated that his unit was planning to attack a nearby brigade firebase.
 At 00:50 on 13 October the firebase was hit by mortar and rocket fire, the defenders returned fire supported by artillery, helicopter gunships and an AC-119.
 The enemy withdrew at 02:40 leaving two dead, one AK-47 and three RPG rounds.